fleetdm/fleet/articles/deploy-security-agents.md

 * **Edit software package**: From the Actions menu, select "Edit."

-> If a new software package is uploaded, all software statuses and their respective counts will reset.
-Editing the pre-install query, install script, post-install script, or uninstall script will reset all pending installations and uninstallations.
+> Editing the pre-install query, install script, post-install script, or uninstall script cancels all pending installations and uninstallations for that package, except for installs and uninstalls that are currently running on a host.
+If a new software package is uploaded, in addition to cancelling pending installs and uninstalls, host counts (for installs, as well as pending and failed installs and uninstalls) will be reset to zero, so counts reflect the currently uploaded version of the package.

 ### Uninstall a software package on a host